gleich/OpenCV_Tutorials/README.md

 # OpenCV-Tutorials
-Tutorials for the vision OpenCV library
+Tutorials for the Python OpenCV library

 All of this code is from the free online corse for openCV at https://bit.ly/2AsRYtb